rpm-software-management/dnf5/doc/misc/modularity.7.rst

 This happens when:

-* user disables a repository via ``--disablerepo`` or uses ``--repoid``
+* user disables a repository via ``--disable-repo`` or uses ``--repo``
 * user removes a .repo file from disk
 * repository is not available and has ``skip_if_unavailable=true``

-DNF keeps copies of the latest modulemd for every active stream and uses them if there's no modulemd available for the stream.
+DNF5 keeps copies of the latest modulemd for every active stream and uses them if there's no modulemd available for the stream.
 This keeps package filtering working correctly.

 The copies are made any time a transaction is resolved and started.
-That includes RPM transactions as well as any ``dnf module <enable|disable|reset>`` operations.
+That includes RPM transactions as well as any ``dnf5 module <enable|disable|reset>`` operations.

-When the fail-safe data is used, dnf show such modules as part of @modulefailsafe repository.
+When the fail-safe data is used, DNF5 show such modules as part of @modulefailsafe repository.

 Orphaned modular packages